Commemorating the 400th Anniversary of America’s Founding Story

 - Tour the Pilgrim Hall Museum, the oldest in America, and see the incredible collection of Pilgrim artifacts

-- Explore the living history museum of Plimoth Plantation and it’s associated sites, including the Wampanoag Home Site and Mayflower II, the Pilgrims floating home for 66 harrowing days (when she’s in port)
+- Explore the living history museum of Plimoth Patuxet Museums and its associated sites, including the Wampanoag Home Site and Mayflower II, the Pilgrims floating home for 66 harrowing days (when she’s in port).

 - Visit Coles Hill and Burial Hill, the burial grounds